Skip to main content

 • External Access: Through Cilium Gateway API

-• Authentication: Integrated with Authentik SSO
+• Authentication: Integrated with Authentik single sign-on

 • Security: Zero-trust model with explicit policy

-Performance Optimizations
+Performance optimizations

-Jellyfin Optimizations
+Jellyfin optimizations

 1. Hardware Acceleration